If you're concerned that you or someone you know may have dementia, you should first speak to your GP.

 Assessing your care needs

-We'll need to discuss what type of support you might need during an assessment.
+We'll need to discuss what type of support you might need when assessing your social care needs.
 This may include support to continue living independently at home or day care for instance.
 We'll also let you know if we can help to pay for your care and support; if you qualify for a personal budget, we can also discuss the arrangements that will suit you best.

 Other support for people with dementia